MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/explicit-spn-is-misplaced.md

 ---
 title: Troubleshooting the explicit misplaced SPN issue
-description: This article provides symptoms and solution for troubleshooting the explicit SPN is missing issue. ms.date: 12/20/2023
+description: This article provides symptoms and solution for troubleshooting the explicit SPN is misplaced. ms.date: 12/20/2023
 author: Malcolm-Stewart
 ms.author: mastewa